pandanite-crypto/pandanite/README.md

 1. The first step is to create a founding wallet.
 This can be done using the create wallet application.
 Save the key file and keep it in a safe location.
 Never share it with anyone.
 If you lose this key you loose your wallet.
 2. The second step is to setup a node.
 Nodes can have mining switched on or switched off (if you don't want the node hogging your CPU).
 Instructions for compiling the code from source are below.
 We also offer hosted panda coin miner nodes for $49.99 a month (to pay for our server costs).
 3. Once the node is ready, you can start it by specifying your public wallet address (which is written in the key-file).
 This address is where coins mined by the node will be stored.
+You'll also want port 3000 to be open to allow for communication to the node.
+Once your node is running and stable, send us an email at canihavebamboo@gmail.com and we will add you to the node list.
+4. If you'd like to get a hosted node, or have trouble with the instructions, feel free to contact us at canihavebamboo@gmail.com or create a github issue.

 ### Building
 Requires: